How to hold consultation - Collective consultation for redundancy

 • getting support for affected employees

-• deciding what should be included in redundancy packages
+• discussing what should be included in redundancy packages

 • tell employees about the proposals and share information

-• ask employees for their views, suggestions and any questions they may have
+• ask employees for their views, suggestions and questions

 • talk to other representatives and work out a collective staff response